learn-co-curriculum/hs-foundations-environment-setup/README.md

   # Paths

-    # The USR_PATHS variable will just store all relevant /usr paths for easier usage
+    # The USR_PATHS variable will store all relevant /usr paths for easier usage
     # Each path is seperate via a : and we always use absolute paths.

-    # A bit about the /usr directory
-    # The /usr directory is a convention from linux that creates a common place to put
-    # files and executables that the entire system needs access too.
-It tries to be user
-    # independent, so whichever user is logged in should have permissions to the /usr directory.
-    # We call that /usr/local.
-Within /usr/local, there is a bin directory for actually
-    # storing the binaries (programs) that our system would want.
-    # Also, Homebrew adopts this convetion so things installed via Homebrew
-    # get symlinked into /usr/local
     export USR_PATHS="/usr/local:/usr/local/bin:/usr/local/sbin:/usr/bin"

     # Hint: You can interpolate a variable into a string by using the $VARIABLE notation as below.